 - Appropriate and non-redundant aspects of care plans created for the patient by non-primary care practices

 - Current problem list (may include historical problems, at the practice’s discretion)

 - Medication allergies

 CMS defines a care plan as, “The structure used to define the management actions for the various conditions, problems, or issues.
 A care plan must include at a minimum the following components: problem (the focus of the care plan), goal (the target outcome) and any instructions that the provider has given to the patient.
 A goal is a defined target or measure to be achieved in the process of patient care (an expected outcome).”

-Although much of the process of active care planning can be carried out at this student visit, in most cases, finalizing the plan will not take place until the student team meets with the practice team to review and revise the preliminary plan presented by the students.
+Although much of the process of active care planning can be carried out at this student visit, finalizing the plan may not take place until the students meet with the practice team to review and/or revise the preliminary plan presented by the students.

 As far as is appropriate to their profession and the visit setting, the assessment will involve interviewing and conducting a physical exam with the patient as well as interviewing family members/caregivers.

 - Self-Management Support AHRQ (with links to additional resources)

 - Video on Coaching Patients on Self-Management (California Health Care Foundation)